Koekkruimels/tera-healer-toolbox/README.md

+#### This version is not final, feel free to report any problems or desired changes/features!

 # Features
 - Death Marker (with role, inc warrior/zerk as tank support)
 - Low Health notification + sound for party members and yourself (percentage and sound type in settings)